Prasannajaga/repello-security-agent/README.md

 - **Thanks, Gemini!**
   Huge shoutout to **Google Gemini 1.5 Flash** and **2.0 Flash** for being the horsepower behind much of the agent's reasoning.
 At one point, both decided to take an unexpected 20-minute break right in the middle of testing.
 AI burnout?
 Maybe.
 Still, major props to Google for offering these powerful models for free.

+## **Final Thoughts**

+Thanks to RepelloAI for giving me this opportunity — it truly pushed me beyond the comfort zone.
+This project tested my ability to think fast, build faster, and stay focused under pressure.
+From wrangling APIs to building a privacy-first document agent with masking and image-based PDF handling — every part of this build was a learning milestone.

+I'm genuinely proud of where my skills stand today.

+**P.S.** If you're checking this before EOD (not just at 6 PM 😉), there's a good chance that **RAG (Retrieval-Augmented Generation)** has already been implemented in the agent to better handle document flow and context retrieval.
+Stay tuned! it's only getting smarter!